-- Use the handles on the patient unit. - Transport the bed and the ventilator system slowly, and watch the patient connection carefully to see that no pulling or other movement occurs. - If triggering problems occur during intrahospital transport because of extreme vibrations, Pressure Control mode is recommended or to set the trigger so that it is less sensitive. - Be careful not to tip the mobile cart when crossing an obstacle like a threshold. - On arrival, connect the ventilator system to mains power and lock the brakes.
+- Use the handles on the mobile cart. - Transport the bed and the ventilator system slowly, and watch the patient connection carefully to see that no pulling or other movement occurs. - If triggering problems occur during intrahospital transport because of extreme vibrations then Pressure Control mode is recommended - Be careful not to tip the mobile cart when crossing an obstacle like a threshold. - On arrival, connect the ventilator system to mains power.